High Blood Pressure: The Heart Risk You Can't Feel (But Shouldn't Ignore)

 • Starting a new medication

-• Experiencing increased stress
+• Experiencing increased stress or a major life change

 • Noticing swelling, headaches, or chest discomfort